AabyeHald/Article-2022-04-AzureAutomation-The-Basics/README.md

-# Azure Automation - The Basics (Lab/demo environment)
+# Azure Automation - The Basics (Lab/Demo Environment)
 [![GitHub](https://img.shields.io/github/license/AabyeHald/Article-2022-04-AzureAutomation-The-Basics?style=plastic)](https://github.com/AabyeHald/Article-2022-04-AzureAutomation-The-Basics/blob/main/LICENSE)

 This is a very simple automation platform, based on Azure Automation and Log-Analytics.
 This type of platform is in my mind central for operating Azure at any kind of scale - hence it is essential to fully understand what it can do, which in engineering terms means kicking some tires and getting the hands dirty.